Samuel E. Reynolds

 Internship)

-- Argonne National Laboratory
+- Argonne National Laboratory (Remote)

 - June 2021 – August 2021

-high-performance algorithms for parallel matrix computations.
+- Implemented high-performance algorithms for parallel matrix

 Graduate Teaching Assistant

-- Fariborz Maseeh Dept. of Math. and Stats., Portland State
+- Fariborz Maseeh Dept. of Math. and Stats., Portland State University

 - September 2019 – December 2020